hashgraph/hedera-sourcify/README.md

 ## Tools

-See [`tools`](./tools/README.md) to setup development environments to work with a custom verification deployment.
+See [`tools`](./tools/README.md) folder to setup development environments to work with a custom verification deployment.

 ## Releases